faster-cpython/benchmarking-public/results/bm-20241004-3.14.0a0-5e9e506-JIT/bm-20241004-pythonperf1-amd64-python-5e9e50612eb27aef8f74-3.14.0a0-5e9e506-vs-3.12.0.md

 # HPT report

-- Reliability score: 51.52% likely to be slow
+- Reliability score: 55.75% likely to be faster
-- 90% likely to have a slowdown of 1.00x
+- 90% likely to have a speedup of 1.00x
-- 95% likely to have a slowdown of 1.00x
+- 95% likely to have a speedup of 1.00x
-- 99% likely to have a slowdown of 1.00x
+- 99% likely to have a speedup of 1.00x

 # Memory
 - memory change: unknown